-Let us now consider a similar solution in plain AspectJ (a much fuller discussion of this type of application can be found in Laddad's textbook [17]).
+Let us now consider a similar solution in plain AspectJ (a much fuller discussion of this type of application can be found in section 7.3 of Laddad's textbook [20]).
 To track the number of logs since the last query on each open connection, we have a map from Connections to Integers (lines 2-3).
 An invariant of the code is that any connection that is a key in this map is open, and all other connections are closed.